HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 {% endraw %}
 {% endhighlight %}

-`WebpackConfigGenerator` is our own implementation which is a class consisting of various methods to handle the default configuration such as `entry`, `output` and `module loaders`.
+`WebpackConfigGenerator` is our in-house implementation.
+It is a class consisting of various methods to handle the default configuration such as `entry`, `output` and `module loaders`.
 The `isExternal` criteria checks if the modules are from `node_modules` directory or any other external library.
 So, with the above config, we get 2 JS files *viz.* `test-creation.js` and `vendors.js` and dependent CSS files.

 #### Building the interface